FilipParyz/FilipParyz/README.md

 - 📫 How to reach me: by mail at paryzfilip@gmail.com
 - ⚡ Fun fact: I've competed in and organised a few Rubiks Cube competitions in Poland.

-A little more about myself:
-I'm a developer with passion for hardware.
-It started with Arduino and now I work on industrial 3D Printers, to allow companies realise their projects with ease.
-Aside from my work I study part-time to become an Engineer.
-In my free time I'm improving my ergonomics by creating my 3D printed mechanical keyboard running modified open source firmware, while drinking speciality coffee.